6. Developing fox CLI

 function

-implements its tests in classTestFooInstantiation
+__init__implements its tests in classTestFooInstantiationfunction

-implements its tests in classTestFooAddTwo
+add_twoimplements its tests in classTestFooAddTwofunction

-implements its tests in classTestFooPrintAttr
+print_attrimplements its tests in classTestFooPrintAttr

-Testing the __init__
+Testing the __init__ method:

 1# Separate unit test class per function, starting with the object instantiation